metaljase/Metalhead.BrowserCaptureRewrite.Playwright/README.md

 dotnet build
 ```

 Run the following command from your project directory to install Playwright and the supported browsers.
-NOTE: If your project is not using .NET 8.0, replace `net8.0` in the path with your target framework:
+NOTE: If your project is not targeting .NET 8.0, replace `net8.0` in the path with your target framework:
 ```bash
 pwsh bin/Debug/net8.0/playwright.ps1 install
 ```